dockstore/dockstore-documentation/docs/advanced-topics/snapshot-and-doi.rst

 Introduction
 ------------------
-Starting in Dockstore 1.7.0, users can create snapshots and Digital Object Identifiers (DOIs) for their workflows.
-The ‘Snapshot’ and ‘Request DOI’ actions can be found on the versions tab of any published workflow on the ‘My Workflows’ page.
+Dockstore users can create snapshots and Digital Object Identifiers (DOIs) for their workflows.
+The ‘Snapshot’ and ‘Request DOI’ actions can be found on the versions tab of a workflow on the ‘My Workflows’ page.
 These features are specific to individual versions of a workflow entry.